FUTURE

 The storm has been charted.
 Now navigate it.
 This is an interactive session that tests asset allocations and investment strategies against real-world scenarios and will give you valuable insights to use if these scenarios become a reality.

-Scenario 1 — The Strait Closes The US-Iran conflict escalates into open warfare.
+Scenario 1 — The Strait Closes The US-Iran peace deal collapses and conflict escalates into open warfare.
 The Strait of Hormuz is closed.
 Oil surges past $150/barrel, equity markets sell off sharply and unevenly, and inflation expectations reprice overnight.
 How does your portfolio perform in the first 72 hours — and what does your investment policy statement actually allow you to do about it?

 Scenario 2 — The Algorithm Breaks Something A major AI infrastructure company suffers a catastrophic model failure triggering a reassessment of the entire AI investment thesis.
 What looks like a sector story is in fact systemic — passive portfolios take outsized hits they weren't priced for.
 Do you know how much AI concentration risk you are carrying, and does your governance framework have a view on single-theme exposure at index level?

-Scenario 3 — The Snap A cabinet collapse triggers a UK general election with polls too close to call.
+Scenario 3 — The Snap Election A by-election result triggers a UK general election with polls too close to call.
 Sterling falls, gilt yields spike, and memories of September 2022 resurface.
 For investors with sterling liabilities and UK equity, the question is immediate: how does your liability profile interact with a disorderly gilt market, and what does fiduciary duty look like when politics is the source of the volatility?

 Speakers to date: